 “Okay, then.
-I do know a story you might like, and it meant a whole lot to me… even still today.”
-He paused to drink the last of his coffee and with a twinge in his back, bent over and set the empty cup between his feet and began.
+I do know a story you might like, and it meant a lot… even still today.”
+He drank the last of his coffee and with a twinge in his back, bent over and set the empty cup between his feet and began.
 “Once there was a boy in his early teens who lived in a small town and one year a carnival came to it.
 Excited at the new experience—he’d never been to a carnival before—exploring all the sights and sounds, he followed the flow of the crowd and came across one of the fair’s pitchmen.”
 He broke from the story to explain to them, “That’s a man who tried to get you to do things that took money from your pocket and put in his.”
 He continued:

-The boy stopped and watched a couple of teens older than him, and an older man give it a try without success.
+The boy stopped and watched two teens older than him, and an older man try it without success.
 He reached into his pocket for one of the two coins he had left from his earnings for the week.
 The boy paid his 25 cents and took a swing.
 The mallet was unwieldy, and his handling was awkward.
 He only half-hit the pad, and the puck barely moved.

 “Better luck next time kid,” said the pitchman already looking for the next 25 cents.

 The boy stood there and watched several more, young and old, try.
-A few did as badly as he had, a couple managed to whack it hard enough to send the metal puck halfway, and one stout man slammed it to a foot short of the bell.
-Needing to save the one coin that remained, the boy moved on to other things to see and do that did not come with a cost.
+A few did as poorly as he had, a couple whacked it hard enough to send the metal puck halfway, and one stout man slammed it to a foot short of the bell.
+Needing to save his one coin that remained, the boy moved on to other things to see and do that did not come with a cost.

 A year later the carnival came to town again, and he went that opening evening.
-He hadn’t thought much about that strongman test, but when he came upon it again, he recalled his first experience.
+He had thought little about that strongman test, but when he came upon it, he recalled his first experience.
 Now, the boy was a year older, and through the manual labor of his chores and earning money working for others… he’d grown stronger.
-Times were hard for him and his family, but he handed the coin to the same pitchman from a year ago, and stepped up.
+Times were hard for him and his family, but he handed the coin to the same pitchman from a year ago and stepped up.
 This time his grip was surer—more certain, his swing smoother and his strike landed squarely on the pad.
 The puck only jumped about four feet.

 “Better luck next time kid.”
-The pitchman handed the mallet to a man—not much bigger than the boy—in blue, worn but well-patched overalls, who without any hesitation struck the pad and made it about two-thirds up.
+The pitchman handed the mallet to a man—not much bigger than the boy—in blue, worn but well-patched overalls, who with no hesitation struck the pad and made it about two-thirds up.
 Shaking his head, the man gave the mallet back and stood off to the side, next to the boy, and watched.

-Several other men tried and all failed.
-As he watched, the boy had the first inkling that it—this strongman test—was rigged so no one could win.
+Several other men tried, and all failed.
+As he watched, the boy had the first inkling it—this strongman test—was rigged so no one could win.
 He couldn’t see how to get that prize, whatever it might be.
-Next, to him, the man in the overall shifted feet in scuffed boots, then dug into his pocket.
-“I’ll give ‘er another try.”
+Next, to him, the man in the overall shifted feet in scuffed boots, then dug into his pocket.“I’ll give ‘er another try.”
 He flipped the coin to the pitchman.

 Picking up the mallet, he stepped back to be clear of anyone around him then swung it back and forth like a baseball player warming up, stretching before standing over home plate to face a pitch.
-After a minute of that, mallet in one large hand hanging rubber-head down at his side, he approached the pad.
-Bringing it up and over his shoulder, in one motion without a pause, he brought the mallet crashing down squarely.
+After a minute of that, mallet in one large hand hanging rubber head down at his side, he approached the pad.
+Bringing it up and over his shoulder, in one motion without hesitation, he brought the mallet crashing down squarely.
 The metal puck shot like a rocket… all the way to top.
-The bell rang—a deep tone—that made the wooden frame vibrate.
-The boy who had moved closer felt it.
+The bell rang—a deep tone—that made the wooden frame vibrate and the boy, who had moved closer, felt it.

-“We got a strongman!” the pitchman crowed, knowing that would bring others to give it a go.
+“We got a strong man!” the pitchman crowed, knowing it would bring others to give it a go.
 Most would fail.

 The boy thought about what he’d seen and then moved on.